pazz89/Prompt-Library/README.md

 The script is based on the 'prompts_from_file.py' script.

 Options:
-- Use same seed for all previews: All previews will be generated with the same seed
+- **Use same seed for all previews:** All previews will be generated with the same seed
-- Save to web ui instead of prompt library: Use the prompt library to create images like you normaly would.
+- **Save to web ui instead of prompt library:** Use the prompt library to create images like you normaly would.
 They are stored to your webui output folder instead of the Prompt Library '_preview' folder
-- Prompt Library Directory: Path to the folder where your config.yaml is stored
+- **Prompt Library Directory:** Path to the folder where your config.yaml is stored

 Batch size can be used to create different previews at the same time.
 Batch count is ignored.

-In order for this script to work, you have to generate a prompt list from the Prompt Library Menu 'Preview'.
+In order for this script to work, you have to generate a prompt list from the Prompt Library Menu **Preview**.
 Only the prompts for the current selection will be generated.
 If you want previews for all prompts in a category, select the first "empty" prompt ('-').
 If you only want one specific prompt from a category, select it.
 If you don't want to create previews for this category, set the Disable checkbox.

-Two prompt lists can be genarated:
+Two options to generate prompt lists are available:
-- Create List of missing previews: Only prompts are generated for combinations without preview yet
+- **Create List of missing previews:** Only prompts are generated for combinations without preview yet
-- Create List of all previews: All combination for the current selection will be generated
+- **Create List of all previews:** All combination for the current selection will be generated

 Keep in mind, that the combination count grows exponentially with every category and prompt.
 4 categories with 2 prompts each will result in `3*3*3*3 - 1 = 80` combinations (2 prompts + 1 without this category)